Table of contents

 - Allergy testing: Allergy tests can be in the form of a skin test or blood test.

-- Nitric oxide test: When your airways are inflamed, you may have higher than normal nitric oxide levels.
+- Nitric oxide test: When your airways are inflamed, your nitric oxide levels may have higher than normal.
 This test isn’t widely available.

 - Sputum eosinophils: This test looks for specific white blood cells (eosinophils) in the mixture of saliva and mucus (sputum) you discharge during coughing.

-- Provocative testing for exercise and cold-induced asthma: In these tests, your doctor measures your airway obstruction before and after you perform vigorous physical activity or take several breaths of cold air.
+- Provocative testing for exercise and cold-induced asthma: In these tests, you perform vigorous physical activity or take several breaths of cold air.
+The doctor measures your airway obstruction before and after.

 Determining the severity of a patient’s condition helps medical professionals recommend treatment.
-Severity is classified based on symptoms as mild intermittent (mild symptoms up to two days a week and up to two nights a month), mild persistent (symptoms more than twice a week, but no more than once in a single day), moderate persistent (symptoms once a day and more than one night a week), or severe persistent (symptoms throughout the day on most days and frequently at night).
+Severity is classified based on symptoms as mild intermittent (mild signs for up to two days a week and two nights a month), mild persistent (symptoms more than twice a week, but no more than once in a single day), moderate persistent (symptoms once a day and more than one night a week), or severe persistent (symptoms throughout the day on most days and frequently at night).